As a recovering stress junkie, I know first-hand how burnout feels.

 When we’re chronically stressed, cortisol, the stress hormone peaks.
 This causes our mind to race and ruminates on worst-case scenarios while causing inflammation, tension, high blood pressure and digestive problems in our physical body.

 The only way to recover from burnout is to minimise our stress and nurture our nervous system back to homeostasis.
-This is what we teach in the Art of Relaxation.

 While we can take steps to reduce our stress, it’s crucial to understand how we contribute, often unconsciously, to our stress levels.
 And there is a particular personality type that is more prone to taking on stress than others.